Cherylruei/MY-MOVIE-LIST/README.md

 # MY-MOVIE-LIST
-The simple web page to review your movies list.
+The simple web page to review your movie list.

 ## Features
 - listing movies from movie api